The adventurous visitors who make it this far up into our mountains bring their backpacks, their curiosity, and their good intentions with them.

 Along the way, you will see poverty, but we hope that doesn’t stop you from seeing everything else.
 From seeing hope and resiliency and laughter.
 From seeing a people, like you, who work hard every day.

 We offer different versions of this tour based on how long you would like to walk and what you would like to see.
-The tours range from 1 to 3 hours, with a base rate of R20 per hour.
-Of this portion of the fee, 65% goes to the guides and 35% goes to the Malealea Development Trust to fund various projects that support our community immensely.
+The tours range from 1 to 3 hours.
+Of the portion of the fee, 65% goes to the guides and 35% goes to the Malealea Development Trust to fund various projects that support our community immensely.
 An MDT staff member will introduce and close the tour, so you can ask as many questions about their work as you like.
 You may also read more here.
+Malealea Development Trust

 You can book this tour at any time at our reception office and they will coordinate with the MDT and the guides for you.